4 Personal budgets and direct payments

 If your relative receives funding from their local authority, they shouldn’t have to pay to use a brokerage service.
 The local authority should provide this although they may charge self-funders to use the service.

 In Wales, service brokers don’t exist to help older people hire carers or helpers.
 However, local authorities can help people receiving direct payments in their capacity as an employer, offering support with recruitment and the payroll (see ).

 In Scotland, the Social Care (Self-Directed Support) (Scotland) Act 2013 provides a range of new options about how individuals can choose to receive social care services in Scotland.
 For more information see Self-Directed Support Scotland.

 What if I need to act on behalf of my relative because I have a power of attorney?

 If you have a Lasting Power of Attorney (In Scotland, Continuing Power of Attorney for financial matters and Welfare Power of Attorney for health and welfare) , local authorities must offer the personal budget to you to act on behalf of your relative.
 Guidance for local authorities outlines the process to be followed, so you will need to discuss this with your relative’s social worker.

-- Broaching conversations about financial matters can be very difficult, so you might find our guide Talking about care options gives you some ideas for positive approaches to the subject.
+- Talking about care options gives you some ideas for positive approaches to discussing financial and other care matters.

-- Our guide to Home care and support services explains the different types of help available.
+- Home care and support services explains the different types of help available.

-- To find home care agencies and local authority services for older people, use our searchable Care services directory.
+- Care services directory: use our searchable directory to find home care agencies and local authority services for older people.

 Page last reviewed: 30 November 2015